mikeizbicki/cmc-csci143/week_12/README.md

         1. normal form composed (NFC): remove as many combining characters as possible

         1. normal form decomposed (NFD): use as many combining characters as possible

+1. **takeaway:**
+   whenever you have a string, in any programming language, you MUST know the encoding and the normalization of the string in order to use it

+    1. the encoding cannot be reliably determined from just the raw bytes; the normalization form can, but it is expensive to do so

+    1. anytime you get input from a user (e.g. keyboard, read from a file, load a web form):
+        1. the input system *should* handle encoding issues for you, but it will not handle normalization issues
+        1. you must normalize the input manually

+    1. the default that "everyone" uses is UTF8 encoded NFC normalized text

 1. References: